TGS

 Bt sentenced following fatal ladder fall

-seen at 18:13, 15 December in Association Of Chief Police Officers News - national.
+seen at 18:13, 15 December in Association Of Chief Police Officers News - national (Our copy).

 Communications company BT has been fined £300,000 following the death of a worker who fell from a ladder while carrying out installation works.